+Knowledge Organiser - Electricity (Year 6)

+Key vocabulary - Electricity

+cell/battery A device that delivers an electric current as the result of a

+chemical reaction.

-Knowledge Organiser - Electricity (Year 6) Key vocabulary - Electricity cell/battery A device that stores energy as a chemical until it is needed.
-A cell is a single unit.
-A battery is a collection of cells circuit A path that an electrical current can flow around component A material or device which allows heat or electricity to carry through conductor One of the parts or units of a system current The flow of electrons, measured in amps electricity A form of energy resulting from the existence of charged particles electrons Very small particles that travel around an electrical circuit insulator A material that is a poor conductor of electricity resistance The difficulty that the electric current has when flowing around a circuit switch A device for making and breaking the connection in a circuit voltage The force that makes the electric current move through the wires.
+circuit A path that an electrical current can flow around. component Components are the parts that something is made of.
+Examples of components in electrical circuits include: cells, bulbs, motors, wires.

+conductor A substance or material that allows electricity to flow through it.

+current The flow of electrons, measured in amps. electricity A form of energy resulting from the existence of charged particles.

+electrons Very small particles that travel around an electrical circuit. insulator A material that is a poor conductor of electricity. resistance The difficulty that the electric current has when flowing around a circuit.

+switch A device for making and breaking the connection in a circuit.

+voltage The force that makes the electric current move through the wires.
 This is measured in volts.
-The greater the voltage, the more current will flow
+The greater the voltage, the more current will flow.